RF Propagation in Mining Tunnels

 Frequency Selective Surface

-They include: dipole radiation modified by very close FSS at 13 GHz, coupling between dipoles over FSS (WIPL-D is inherently able to calculate very low values of antenna coupling, well below -100 dB), RCS from FSS on dielectric slab (7×7 cells), energy transfer through FSS (additional 30 dB isolation), rectangular horn covered with FSS metallic radome.
-All models are run on standard desktop PC equipped with inexpensive GPU card.
-Simulation time is under 1h even for the most complicated cases.
+There is a growing demand for new materials to enhance device performance at low cost.
+Numerous studies built from many uniform cells clearly demonstrate that such challenging engineering problems can be addressed and analyzed using WIPL-D software.
+Demonstrated cases include dipole radiation modified by nearby FSS at 13 GHz, coupling between dipoles over FSS (calculable even below –100 dB), RCS from FSS on dielectric slabs (7×7 cells), energy transfer through FSS (achieving additional 30 dB isolation), and a rectangular horn covered with metallic FSS radome.
+All models run smoothly on standard desktop PC equipped with an inexpensive GPU card, with simulation times under one hour even for the most complex and realistic practical scenarios.

 View PDF